vahidhedayati/RemoteSSH/README.md

 Grails RemoteSSH Plugin based on Ganeymed-ssh2-build-210 : Provides ( RemoteSSH + exec command ) (RemoteSCP) (RemoteSCPDir) (RemoteSCPGet)

-This plugin uses ganymed-ssh-build210.jar, provides RemoteSSH RemoteSCP RemoteSCPDir RemoteSCPGet Each one reads in SSHController within the plugin which looks for conf/SSHConfig.groovy in your project:
+This plugin uses the Ganymed SSH-2 library, provides RemoteSSH RemoteSCP RemoteSCPDir RemoteSCPGet Configure SSH and SCP by adding properties to grails-app/conf/Config.groovy under the "remotessh" key:

-In your app:

-conf/SSHConfig.groovy:

     # Option set a global username to access ssh through to remote host
     # If you are going to define user from above commands then leave it with empty speach marks
-		ssh.USER = "USER"
+      remotessh.USER = "USER"

       # The password leave blank if you are about to use SSH Keys, otherwise provide password to ssh auth
-		ssh.PASS=""
+      remotessh.PASS=""

       # The ssh key is your id_rsa or id_dsa - please note your tomcat will need access/permissions to file/location
-		ssh.KEY="/home/youruser/.ssh/id_rsa"
+      remotessh.KEY="/home/youruser/.ssh/id_rsa"

       # If you use a key pass for your key connections then provide it below
-		ssh.KEYPASS=""
+      remotessh.KEYPASS=""

       # The ssh port to connect through if not given will default to 22
-		ssh.PORT="22"
+      remotessh.PORT="22"

 ## TestController calling RemoteSSH

     import ssh.RemoteSSH

     class TestController {

+	    def sshConfig

        def index() {
           // RemoteSSH as1h=new RemoteSSH(host, user, sudo, usercommand)

-	      Integer port=22;
+          int port=22

           RemoteSSH ash=new RemoteSSH('10.10.10.1', 'myuser', '', 'uname -a','',port)
-	      def result=ash.Result()
+          def result=ash.Result(sshConfig)

           RemoteSSH ash=new RemoteSSH('localhost', 'username', 'password','', 'uptime','',port)
-	      def result=ash.Result()
+          result=ash.Result(sshConfig)
           render(view: "index", model: [ak: result])
        }
     }

 ## Test/index.gsp:
     Hello ${ak}